basler/pylon-ros-camera/README.rst

 - **frame_rate**
   The desired publisher frame rate if listening to the topics.
 This parameter can only be set once at start-up.
 Calling the GrabImages-Action can result in a higher frame rate.

+- **shutter_mode**
+  Set mode of camera's shutter if the value is not empty.
+The supported modes are 'rolling', 'global' and 'global_reset'.
+  Default value is '' (empty)

 **Image Intensity Settings**

 The following settings do **NOT** have to be set.
 Each camera has default values which provide an automatic image adjustment resulting in valid images